Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

-Point-scanning micro-endoscopy through a multimode fiber as in~\cite{Turcotte:20, vasquez2018subcellular} is a powerful technique for deep \emph{in vivo} imaging at subcellular resolution, with particular applications in the brain and other sensitive organs, where minimal tissue damage is required.
-However, due to the extreme constraints imposed in the design of the fiber, its resolution capabilities degrade quickly and severely away from the center of the image, resulting in a smaller usable FoV (see top row of Fig.~\ref{fig:mmf}).
-The spatially-varying images from such a system have been heuristically deblurred in~\cite{Turcotte:20}, but RDM, with its theoretically exact formulation, offers a significant improvement in performance with far less calibration.
+Point-scanning micro-endoscopy through a multimode fiber~\cite{Turcotte:20,vasquez2018subcellular} is a powerful technique for deep \emph{in vivo} imaging at subcellular resolution, with applications in the brain and other sensitive organs, where minimal tissue damage is required.
+However, due to the extreme constraints imposed in the design of the fiber, its resolution capabilities degrade rapidly and severely away from the center of the image, resulting in a small usable FoV (see the top row of Fig.~\ref{fig:mmf}).
+The spatially-varying images from such a system have been heuristically deblurred in~\cite{Turcotte:20}, but RDM, with its rigorous formulation, offers improvement in performance with far less calibration.

-To verify this, we process images of beads and live rat neurons from~\cite{Turcotte:20} (refer to their work for additional details) using RDM, their spatially-varying Richardson-Lucy (SVRL), and standard deconvolution, for comparison.
-SVRL is calibrated by measuring a uniform grid of 21 by 21 PSFs---441 images---whereas, RDM is calibrated with a single image of a few randomly placed beads.
-Despite the considerably lighter calibration and similar computational complexity, RDM provides a significant image quality improvement over SVRL as demonstrated in Fig.~\ref{fig:mmf}.
-In the corners of the bead image, we see that RDM is able to remove the aberration-induced ellipticity of the underlying circular shaped beads and resolve clumps of beads, unlike the other methods.
+To verify this, we process images of beads and live rat neurons from a previous paper~\cite{Turcotte:20} using RDM, their spatially-varying Richardson-Lucy (SVRL) algorithm, and standard deconvolution, for comparison.
+SVRL is similar to the modal decomposition work in~\cite{yanny2020miniscope3d, flicker2005anisoplanatic}.
+It uses fewer synthetic PSFs than RDM (~30 vs. ~120), so requires slightly less memory, but requires significantly more calibration images.
+Here, SVRL is calibrated by measuring a uniform grid of 21$\times$21 PSFs---441 images---whereas RDM is calibrated with a single image of a few randomly-placed beads.
+Despite the considerably lighter calibration and similar computational complexity, RDM provides an improvement in image quality over SVRL (see Fig.~\ref{fig:mmf}).
+In the corners of the bead image, we see that RDM is able to remove the aberration-induced ellipticity of the underlying circular beads and resolve clumps of beads, unlike the other methods.
 The same holds for the neuron images---in the corners, RDM is able to resolve distinctive subcellular features and tighten the spread of thin spines far better than the other methods.
+Additional experiments on this system and comparisons with more methods can be found in Appendix~\ref{appendix:additional-comps}.